twiz-/simple-device-verifier/verify.md

 ![alt text](http://fat.gfycat.com/ReflectingTheseAfricanparadiseflycatcher.gif "enter number")

+You can see it in action here [54footy express](https://54fexpress.com)

 ####Get the phone number

 I first prompt a visitor to input any phone number and submit the form.
 Once this form submits it responds via AJAX and another form that prompts the user to then enter in the verification they receive via sms.
 I'm sending the number as `:unverified` that I'll reference later.
 This form submits to an action in my controller called `send_verification`.